AOT-Technologies/forms-flow-ai/README.md

 ## Download and Installation

-If you want to download and setup, follow the [installation guide](./deployment), you will find step-by-step instructions to download and install.
+- If you want to download and setup, follow the [installation guide](./deployment), you will find step-by-step instructions to download and install.
+- For Docker based single click installation go to [Single click installation](./deployment/README.md#single-click-installation)

 ### Project Tree